ocrmypdf/OCRmyPDF/docs/installation.rst

    .. code-block:: bash

-    brew install tesseract --with-all-languages  # Option 2: for all language packs
+    brew install tesseract-lang  # Option 2: for all language packs

 Update the homebrew pip: